flaturtha/CharlieChan/_short-stories/ironclad-alibi.md

 Nick was puzzled.
 He didn’t know these two.
 He backed to the cot and sat down.

 “I’ll sit this one out,” he said.
 “That dumb sheriff’s got nothin’ on me.
 I’ve got a hot alibi.
-I’d be a sap to break out of here, when I’ll be out legally in twenty- four hours anyway.
+I’d be a sap to break out of here, when I’ll be out legally in twenty-four hours anyway.
 I’m not goin’ anywhere.”

 “That’s what you think, smart aleck!”
 The tall man slapped Nick, hard, caught him by the shoulder and flung him toward the cell door.
 “Step out, fast!”